mikkokotila/adtech-content/README.md

 # Adtech Content
-A collection of papers, articles, and videos about adtech where I've been an author or co-author of the content.
+A collection of papers, articles, and videos about adtech where I've been an author, co-author or otherwise contributed.

 ## Papers